bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fiske.md

 9. Developed cutting algorithms for the approximation of shapes.
 10. Published significant research on differential geometry, linear algebra, and approximate computation.

-Born 12 May1865, New York, USA.
+Born 12 May 1865, New York, USA.
 Died 10 January 1944, Poughkeepsie, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Fiske/)